osmandapp/docs/content/osmand/map/configure-map-menu.md

 ---
 title: "Configure Map"
 intro: "OsmAnd gives great possibilities for using the maps.
 Typically maps needs to be configured for your needs, so you could highlight Favorite points, Navigation markers or special Points of Interests on the map.
-You could also make visible specific routes or 3rd party GPX files, plus you might need to overlay the map with relief information or satellite imagery.
-All visible map information could be configured via Configure Map menu."
+You could also make visible specific routes or 3rd party GPX files and you could overlay the map with relief information or satellite imagery.
+All visible map information is configurable via Configure Map menu."
 versions: '*'
 ---
-{% data reusables.general.article-not-complete %}

 **{% data variables.android-values.configure_map %}** menu divides into 2 categories:
 - [Map style parameters](#map-style-parameters) - **{% data variables.android-values.map_widget_map_rendering %}** or **{% data variables.ios-values.map_settings_style %}** groups all parameters that allow to change how the main map is displayed.